Starcounter/Docs/tutorial/using-a-shared-data-model/README.md

 In the previous steps, we've used a data model declared using `[Database]` classes directly in `Program.cs`.
 That's practical for prototyping but doesn't get us very far in terms of code and data reuse.

-Starcounter has a unique ability to allow multiple apps to work on the same data.
+Starcounter has a unique ability to allow multiple apps to [work on the same data](/guides/mapping-and-blending/sharing-data/).
 We do this by putting the data model into a separate project and loading it as a Dynamic-link Library (DLL) in all apps where it is applicable.

-Starcounter comes with a built-in data model called "Simplified".
-Using it or inheriting from it allows you to integrate your apps with our sample and prefab apps, without extensive data mapping.
+Starcounter comes with a built-in data model called ["Simplified"](https://github.com/StarcounterApps/Simplified).
+Using it or inheriting from it allows you to integrate your apps with our sample apps, without extensive data mapping.

 1. Go to <code>Solution Explorer -> HelloWorld -> References -> Add Reference... -> Extensions</code>, find <code>Simplified.Data.Model</code> and check the checkbox next to it.
 2. Open `References -> Simplified.Data.Model` in the Solution Explorer, right-click and click on `properties`.
 Find the property `Copy Local` and change it to `False`.